junxit/us-congress-bills-117/metadata.md

 - 2022-03-16 — Introduced in Senate
 - 2022-03-16 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2022-04-27 — Motion to proceed to consideration of measure rejected in Senate by Yea-Nay Vote.
+49 - 49.
+Record Vote Number: 140.
+- 2022-04-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 355.
+- 2022-04-27 — Senate Committee on Health, Education, Labor, and Pensions discharged, by petition, pursuant to 5 U.S.C.
+802(c).
+- 2022-04-27 — Senate Committee on Health, Education, Labor, and Pensions discharged, by petition, pursuant to 5 U.S.C.
+802(c).